Beyond Baddies

 A less insane cope is that I have decided to crush on random folks at my climbing gym (and I have it down to

-a science of only crushing for the climbing session and going home happy, only to crush on someone else the
+a science of only crushing during the climbing session and going home happy, ready to crush on someone else

 investigation.
-But embracing the impermanence in that sense has made me very happy.
+Embracing this impermanence, in that sense, has made me very happy.
 But finding a social

-scientist (even the really bad ones) in my friends and family, and being open to finding more in everyone
+scientist (even a really bad one) in my friends and family, and being open to finding more in everyone

 As always, keep shenanigan!